Martina of Rome

-Martina of Rome, a patron saint of Rome, was martyred in 226 (according to some authorities, more probably in 228) under the pontificate of Pope Urban I, according to others.
+Martina of Rome, a Christian virgin, was martyred in 226 (according to some authorities, more probably in 228) under the pontificate of Pope Urban I, according to others.
 Her feast day is 30 January.
+She is one of the patron saints of Rome.

 Biography

-The daughter of an ex-consul and orphaned at an early age, she was described as a noble and beautiful virgin.
+Martina was described as a noble and beautiful virgin, the daughter of an ex-consul and orphaned at an early age.
 She so openly testified to her Christian faith that she could not escape the persecutions under Severus Alexander.
 Arrested and commanded to return to idolatry, she refused, whereupon she was subjected to various tortures and was finally beheaded.

-These tortures, according to her vita, include being scourged.
+These tortures, according to Martina's vita, include being scourged.
 She was condemned to be devoured by wild beasts in the amphitheater but was miraculously untouched by them.
 She was then thrown onto a burning pyre, from which she also escaped unhurt, and was finally beheaded.
 Her hagiography asserts that some of her executioners also converted to Christianity and were themselves beheaded.